 Recycling is paid for with your tax dollars and the cost to the residents is the same whether you recycle or not.
 Your participation is welcomed and appreciated!
 Recycling is provided by Republic Services/Randy’s Sanitation.
 Please call Republic Services/Randy’s Sanitation for a container.
 763-972-3335

 Clean Up/Recycling Day:

 Usually held the second Saturday in September from 8 to 11 a.m.
-In 2022 Clean up/Recycling Day will be held on Saturday, Sept 10, 2022.
+In 2023 Clean up/Recycling Day is tentatively set to be held on Saturday, Sept 9, 2023.